 Netting Basis:

-The original program did not have a provision for “resetting” or establishing a baseline emission rate if a source went through new source review after the baseline period.
+The original program did not have a provision for “resetting” or establishing a baseline emission rate if a source went through New Source Review after the baseline period.
 In addition, the rules allowed a source to maintain a PSEL equal to the baseline emission rate even if the source no longer had the capacity to emit at the level it had in the baseline period.
 In the first case, a source could be subject to NSR every time there was a one ton increase in the PSEL even though the source had recently gone through NSR.
 In the second case, the source could avoid going through NSR even if there were significant changes at the facility that could impact air quality.

 In the late 1990’s, DEQ developed through guidance the concept of a “netting basis” as a way to reset or establish a baseline once a source goes through NSR.
 This concept was codified in the rules in 2001 and included provisions for addressing sources that had PSELs well above their capacity to emit by classifying the unneeded PSEL as unassigned emissions.
 If not used within a 5 year period, the unassigned emissions greater than the significant emission rate for the pollutant would be removed from the PSEL and netting basis.